wp-plugins/squirrly-seo/readme.txt

 - <strong>Tracks all the aspects of your Content Marketing Strategy:</strong> Blogging, Traffic, SEO, Social Signals, Links, Authority.
 Every single week you get a report by email.

-- <strong>Send the Audit report by email</strong> to your content writer, SEO person, developers, etc.
+- <strong>Send the Audit report by email</strong> to your content writer, SEO person, developers, or to your boss.

 - <strong>It Gives You Professional Advice on How To Fix</strong> any of those areas that it helps track, so you can easily find out how to improve.
 Content from SEO Moz (recently just MOZ), Google, Authority Labs, etc.